Greek Trip, Day 7, Friday 24 September 2010, Santorini

 After breakfast, we wandered up and then down to catch the bus to Kamari, one of the two starting points for the ruins of Ancient Thera.

 By Australian standards, the bus services we found in Greece were remarkably good and quite reasonably priced.
-Santorini has a populatioP1010559n of something over 13,000 spread over a small island of 184 square kilometres, 475 square miles.
+Santorini has a population of something over 13,000 spread over a small island of 184 square kilometres, 475 square miles.
 The combination of locals plus tourists supports a quite extensive bus network.

 This photo shows the bus station at Fira.
 And yes, that is a gum tree in the background.